davidmoten/rxjava2-jdbc/README.md

 * `Person[name=FRED, score=21]` is not equal to `Person2[name=FRED, score=21]`

 Note that if you try to compare an automapped object with a custom implementation of the automapped interface then the custom implementation must implement equals/hashCode in the same way.
 In short, avoid doing that!

+### Automapped interface with default methods

+Calling a default method on an automapped interface will throw a `MethodCallNotSupportedException` at the moment.
+It's on the TODO list.

 Automap with annotated query
 -----------------------------